crweiner/hacktoberfest-swag-list/README.md

 - **Swag**: T-shirt, stickers
 - **How to sign up**: Make a PR on the [lakeFS Repo](https://github.com/treeverse/lakeFS) and we'll send you a link.
 - **Notes**: Check out our [contributing guide](https://docs.lakefs.io/contributing) and join our [slack channel](https://join.slack.com/t/lakefs/shared_invite/zt-g86mkroy-186GzaxR4xOar1i1Us0bzw) for help and discussions

+#### **CircleCI** (T-shirt, stickers and Magic Pin)

+- **Requirements**:
+  - 1-3 PRs to receive a sticker pack
+  - 4 PRs to receive stickers and a T-shirt
+  - Develop one new Orb and get all of the stuff plus a Magic Pin
+- **Swag**: T-shirt, stickers and Limited Edition Magic Orb Pin
+- **How to sign up**:
+  - Challenge 1: Complete a merged or accepted PR to include orb usage on an existing CircleCI config
+  - Challenge 2: Develop and publish an orb using the Orb Development Kit (COMING SOON).
+Make sure your orb offers value to other developers!
+  - After you are done with any one of the two challenges use [this](https://circleci-community.typeform.com/to/mErGL0nv) form to enter you PRs.
+- **Notes**: Check out the official website of CircleCI [here](https://hacktoberfest.circleci.com/).
+PRs must either be merged or tagged with the "Orbtoberfest" label to count.

 ### 5 or more Merged PRs